Bulacan: Geography

 Bulacan covers a total area of 2,796.10 km2 occupying the southeastern section of the Central Luzon region.
 The province is bounded by Nueva Ecija (San Isidro, Gapan, General Tinio) on the north, Aurora (Dingalan) on the northeast, Quezon (General Nakar) on the east, Rizal (Rodriguez) on the southeast, Metro Manila (Valenzuela City, Malabon, Navotas, Caloocan and Quezon City) on the south, Manila Bay on the southwest, and Pampanga (Candaba, San Luis, Apalit, Macabebe, Masantol) on the west.

 Several rivers irrigate the province of Bulacan; the largest one is that of Angat.
 Angat River passes through the towns of Norzagaray, Angat, Bustos, San Rafael, Baliwag, Plaridel, Pulilan, and Calumpit.
 It flows thence into the Pampanga River, goes out again, washes Hagonoy, and loses itself in the mangroves.
 The banks of these rivers are very fertile and are covered with trees.

 Terrain

 Bulacan lies in the southern portion of the fertile plains of Central Luzon.
 The area is drained by the Angat and Pampanga rivers.
 The Sierra Madre mountain range forms the highlands of Bulacan in the east and is a protected area known as the Angat Watershed Forest Reserve.
 Angat Lake, which was formed by the Angat Dam is located in that area.
 The highest point in the province at 1,206 m is Mount Oriod, part of the Sierra Madre.

-On January 19, 2008, an 18 ha dump site, a new landfill that would also be a tourist attraction opened in Norzagaray.
-Ramon Angelo Jr., president Waste Custodian Management Corp. stated: "I want them to see our system in our place which should not be abhorred because we are using the new state-of-the-art technology."